 “When people seek to prevent others who are peacefully assembled from making their voices heard, it threatens the very foundation of our democracy,” Choi said.
 “I am pleased that we were able to gather sufficient evidence to charge these defendants.”

-Posted by Ian Greenhalgh on May 27, 2017, With 1278 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on May 27, 2017, With 1287 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.